chris7lynch/interview/README.md

-# Take Home Assessment for Testing Automation Engineer
+# Take Home Assessment for Lead Test Automation Engineer

-Welcome to the take-home assessment for the Testing Automation Engineer position.
+Welcome to the take-home assessment for the Lead Test Automation Engineer position.
 This document outlines the acceptance criteria for the feature you will work on, along with the expectations for how it should be completed and submitted.

 ## Objective